MobleyLab/qm-theory-benchmark/README.md

 qm-theory-benchmark
 ==============================
-QM theory benchmark for force field fitting data
+QM theory benchmark for force field fitting data.

 File manifest
 -------------
-1.download.ipynb - downloader script to get data from QCArchive, compatible with new qcfractal version 2.plotting.ipynb - energy data plotter
+- 1.download.ipynb - downloader script to get data from QCArchive, compatible with new qcfractal version
+- 2.plotting.ipynb - energy data plotter
-3.dipoles.ipynb - dipole data plotter
+- 3.dipoles.ipynb - dipole data plotter
-./data - directory with the data for each functional and the reference data in json format ./output - plot outputs
+- ./data - directory with the data for each functional and the reference data in json format
+- ./output - plot outputs
-./non-qm-potentials - scripts to evaluate energies with SQM/ML potentials
+- ./non-qm-potentials - scripts to evaluate energies with SQM/ML potentials

 ### Copyright